liuyuelintop/technical-interviews/problems/react/user-directory/INTERVIEW_SPEED_GUIDE.md

 **Say:** "Adding favorites with localStorage persistence.
 In production I'd add validation and handle QuotaExceeded errors."

+**Note on data stability:** Because we're using a seeded API and stable user IDs (`login.uuid`), favorites will persist correctly across sessions.
+Without these, random API data would cause favorite IDs to become orphaned when the dataset changes.

 ---

 ### Option C: Better Error Handling (if interviewer mentioned it) (10 min)